Skip to the content

 Updates on the day-to-day progress of the farm can be found on our Blog.

 Cragend Farm sits quietly on the edge of the famous Cragside Estate, 25 miles north of Newcastle, and has been a farm since the 16th century.
 It was re-modelled and transformed by Northumbrian Industrialist Lord William Armstrong of Cragside in 1880’s with stone from the Cragend Quarry.
 It lay neglected and derelict until 2011 when Lou and Shaun Renwick fell in love with its potential and bought the property.
-After 6 years of painstaking and sensitive restoration, the farm now houses a biomass log business, a registered Holiday Cottage, Bed and Breakfast rooms.
+After 6 years of painstaking and sensitive restoration, the farm now houses a biomass log system, a registered Holiday Cottage, and Bed and Breakfast rooms.
 We also sell our own honey.
 It is quite a project.
-The farm did not even have electricity until 1971 and as they gradually restored the decades of neglect, the couple discovered a variety of remains of the farm’s heyday such as Victorian implements, milk churns and a variety of bottles associated with local 19th century businesses such as the Rothbury Water Company owned by George Storey – still a Coquetdale family well over 100 years later.

-We continue to embrace the challenges the farm offers us, with neww tree planting projects and the rebuilding and re-landscaping of the environment around us.
+We continue to embrace the challenges the farm offers us, with new tree planting projects and the ReGen rebuilding and re-landscaping of the environment around us.

 FILMING